A Nation Once Again: Tunes

+Initial melodies

 Davis copied his melody for "A Nation Once Again" from Mozart's Clarinet Concerto.

 A different melody, by an anonymous composer, accompanied the text on its first publication, which occurred in a collection called The Spirit of the Nation.
 This tune was unsuccessful because it was too complex.

+Thomas Sherlock version

 The next tune was written by Dublin-born journalist and part-time composer, Thomas Sherlock, in 1881.
 Sherlock "had strong Fenian sympathies and wrote for several nationalist papers – the Nation, Weekly News, Young Ireland and the Shamrock – editing the Weekly News and Young Ireland for a time...
 Throughout his career he retained his Fenian connections, being an active member of the Young Ireland Society in the 1880s..."